sigmie/docs.sigmie.com/src/pages/docs/docs.md

 }
 ```

-now, of course, this isn't a valid JSON, but it's just for demonstration for you to take an idea of how it looks like
+now, of course, this isn't a valid JSON, but it's just for demonstration for you to take an idea of how it's handled
 internally.

 ### Nested objects

 Nested `object` types are flattened; In our example the `rating` object will be internally flattened and
-treated like bellow.
+treated like this.

 ```json
 {